AndersDeath/diary2/000-current.md

 # 26 November - Sunday - Berlin - 432 day of immigration

 Today is 432 day of my immigration.
 I always liked this kind of number like "432".
 This is a beutiful sequence of decreasing symbols.
 It might sounds wired but anyway.
+I like it.